open-telemetry/semantic-conventions/docs/general/attribute-requirement-level.md

 _Note: Consumers of telemetry can detect if a telemetry item follows a specific semantic convention by checking for the presence of a `Required` attribute defined by such convention.
-For example, the presence of the `db.system` attribute on a span can be used as an indication that the span follows database semantics._
+For example, the presence of the `db.provider.name` attribute on a span can be used as an indication that the span follows database semantics._